rjdestigter/xstate-marionettist/README.md

 },
 ```

-The first test translates to a puppteer intruction for retrieving an element's property and using _Jest_'s `expect` API to test the value.
+The first test translates to a puppeteer instruction for retrieving an element's property and using _Jest_'s `expect` API to test the value.
 In this case the button should be disabled while the form is busy submitting.

 The next action in the list of tests in not really a test but an instruction to resolve the promise that was put in the buffer using the `"defer"` action.
 This will cause the intercepted request to continue on.
 Our configuration has defined a matching path and for such cases the intercepted request is mocked.
 Requests that have no matching path are not mocked.

-Each event type that transitions the model to a state where a mocked/bloced network request is made should be added to the top-level `.outcomes` property.
+Each event type that transitions the model to a state where a mocked/blocked network request is made should be added to the top-level `.outcomes` property.
 This important or otherwise mocked responses are not matched up.
-I'll write up an explanation of the underlying machinary in a different readme.
+I'll write up an explanation of the underlying machinery in a different readme.

 In this case we have an _OK_ and a _BAD_ outcome.
 The API configuration also allows you to define a response status and payload for each outcome.
 The default response status is 200 and an empty body.
 You can also define a status and body for all outcome using an asterisk: